 This page provides an overview of one of those competencies, Employee Engagement.
 To master this competency, you must align employees with the goals of the organization.

-Engaged employees are some of a company’s most valuable assets as they trigger a “virtuous cycle,” which drives good customer experience and superior business results.
+Engaged employees are some of a company’s most valuable assets as they trigger a “virtuous cycle,” which drives good customer experience and superior business results, as you can see below.
+To find out more, watch the Temkin Group video: The Employee Engagement Virtuous Cycle.

 Our research shows that, compared to their disengaged peers, engaged employees try harder, are more likely to do something good for the company (even if it is not expected of them), and freely offer their services to help others.